TechxArtisanStudio/Openterface/docs/faq.md

 The device does not require an external power supply, as it is designed to be powered through its USB Type-C connections from the host, enhancing its portability.
 In scenarios where the target device is a low-power micro-computer, such as a Raspberry Pi, it could be powered through the host via the Mini-KVM's switchable USB port.
 However, this is not recommended.
 The standard method of operation is to have an external power supply to the target device.

 #### Can I DIY this device?
 Absolutely!
-We're a bunch of passionate makers who love to DIY, and we are making sure this project is open source, both hardware and software, and updating its docs.
+We're a bunch of passionate makers who love to DIY, and we are making sure this project is open source in both hardware and software.
 You can technically build it from scratch.
 We’re even thinking about posting a guide on how to DIY a breadboard version of our product that would also be compatible with our software.

 Our community is already experimenting with different hardware versions.
 Check out our community posts to learn more, or share your own DIY experiences!
 It could really enrich our community.
 Plus, you might find that with a few tweaks to the code, our software could work seamlessly with your creative DIY setup!